wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

     @Override
     public void onActivationCreateSucceed(CreateActivationResult result) {
         final String fingerprint = result.getActivationFingerprint();
+        final RecoveryData activationRecovery = result.getRecoveryData();
         // No error occurred, proceed to credentials entry (PIN prompt, Enable "Fingerprint Authentication" switch, ...) and commit
         // The 'fingerprint' value represents the combination of device and server public keys - it may be used as visual confirmation
+        // If server supports recovery codes for activation, then `activationRecovery` contains object with information about activation recovery.
     }

     @Override